JosephineQiu/ISQA8086-Team1/README.md

 * Assisting the researcher with researching
 * Integrating the documents in an appropriate way

-# Task Specification Per Timeline
+# Deliverables, Tasks Specifications and Responsibilities
 ## Audience Profile
 | Task                                        | Start Date | Due Date | Assignee  |
 |---------------------------------------------|------------|----------|-----------|